A Coffee Cup in the Wrong Cabinet

 This year is shaping up to be the year of visits.
 People arriving, the table filling, the calendar marked with names rather than obligations.
 I am not taking any of it for granted.

 Gratitude for the full house.
 Joy for the quiet after.
-Both things true at once, which is, I think, the definition of a life being lived well.
+Both true at once.

 Easter is coming.
 This year it finds me at someone else’s table in Temecula — no kitchen, no cleanup, no reduced marinade to watch.
 Just a meal someone else thought about, wine country in the background, the particular pleasure of being taken care of.
 I’m looking forward to it more than I expected.

-But before Sunday arrives, there is Wednesday.
-And Wednesday on The Hearth this week is the Easter dish that became a tradition the moment it arrived at our table.
+This week, the Easter dish became a tradition the moment it arrived at our table.
 Doug’s grilled pork tenderloin, a Mexican leftover taco spread that turned dinner into two celebrations, and a citrus tajin margarita that belongs at every spring table from here forward.
 Make it before Easter.
 You’ll want it whether you’re hosting or not.

 However your Easter arrives this year, full house or quiet table, kitchen or restaurant, deviled eggs or tacos, I hope it finds you grateful for exactly what it is.